 These visits do not have to be used on the same day as your main theme park admission & can be used in any order.

-Hopper Plus options allow you to visit Walt Disney World for a longer period of time BUT you should check expiry rules carefully.
-There are various additional rules on how you can use these Plus options which you should check with your vendor.
+Hopper Plus options allow you to visit Walt Disney World for a longer time, BUT you should carefully check expiry rules.
+There are various additional rules on using these Plus options, which you should check with your vendor.

-Guests who are staying at Walt Disney World for an extended vacation or more than once a year might want to consider purchasing an annual pass.
+Purchasing a Walt Disney World annual pass is a large, expensive purchase.
+It is worth noting that passes include free parking and discounts on merchandise and dining.
+These discounts can quickly add up.
+Guests staying at Walt Disney World for an extended vacation or more than once a year might want to consider purchasing an annual pass.

 This ticket is only available in the UK & Ireland but offers major benefits and a much lower price.

-Tickets are valid for 7 or 14 days and includes park hopping to all parks and water-parks.
+Tickets are valid for 7 or 14 days and includes park hopping to all parks and water parks.
 They even come with a free memory maker, plus there are regular discounts.
-21 day passes currently are not available, and you will need a Disney Park Pass reservation to enter any park.
+There used to be 21-day Ultimate Tickets, but currently, they are not available.

 Florida Resident Tickets

-Special Florida Resident Tickets have been available to purchase during the reopening period of Walt Disney World.
+Special Florida Resident Tickets are available at certain times of the year.
 Check with local ticket vendors for information, and remember you will need identification when entering the park.

 What Walt Disney World ticket should I buy?